apache/spark/docs/monitoring.md

   - memory.remainingOnHeapMem_MB

 - namespace=HiveExternalCatalog
-  - **note:**: these metrics are conditional to a configuration parameter:
+  - **note:** these metrics are conditional to a configuration parameter:
     `spark.metrics.staticSources.enabled` (default is true)
   - fileCacheHits.count
   - filesDiscovered.count